 Around 1890, Hartsuck formed a short-lived partnership with J.W.
 White.
 Directories indicate that the firm practiced in Port Townsend as early as 1890, but they returned to Olympia by 1892.

 Perhaps bringing them back to Olympia was the Thurston County Courthouse project (1892).
-Reportedly Hartsuck was appointed the supervising architect/contractor for the courthouse, designed by W.A.
+Reportedly Hartsuck was appointed as the supervising architect/contractor for the courthouse, designed by W.A.
 Ritchie.

 In 1903 Hartsuck was also involved in a dispute over a defect in the new county jail he had designed.
 Newspapers reported that the jail had a decorative tissue paper ceilings, hinges on doors inside the cells, no bars on upper windows, and a stove/flue could which could be removed, all of which attributed to a cell that was easily escapable.
 In his defense, Hartsuck claimed the walls were tall enough so that the prisoners could not reach the ceiling, and that a body could not fit through the stove flue.